rokath/trice/docs/TriceV1.0Specification.md

   - It is sufficient to write the TRICE macros just without the `id(0),` `Id(0),` `ID(0),`.
 It will be inserted automatically according the `-stamp` switch.
 - With `trice zeroSourceTreeIds` all IDs in the given source tree are set to 0.
 This gives the option afterwards to set-up a new `til.json` according to a different `-IDMethod`, `-IDMin` and `IDMax`.

 ##  5. <a name='TriceIDmanagement'></a>Trice ID management

+### The `trice update` algorithm

+- When `trice u` is executed on a source tree, the starting conditions are undefined:
+  - A `til.json` file must exist, but it is allowed to be empty.
+    - The `til.json` is a serialized key-value map where the keys are the **ID**s and the *Trice*s (bit width plus format string) are the value structs.
+    - The `til.json` **ID**s may occur in the source tree not at all, once or several times.
+Also it is not guarantied, that the source tree *Trice*s match the `til.json` value.
+  - A `li.json` may exist or not.
+    - The `li.json` is a serialized key-value map where the keys are the **ID**s and the values are the location information struct LI (filename, line and position).
+    - The `li.json` **ID**s may occur in the source tree not at all, once or several times.
+Also it is not guarantied, that the source tree *Trice*s match the `li.json` value.
+- The `trice u` main aim is to have a consistent state between `til.json`, `li.json` and the source tree with no **ID** used twice.
+- Also the changes should be minimal.
+- Create a source tree map STM with key=`Trice+LI` and value=**ID**.

+> - For future improvement:
+>   - Remove TID duplicates inside the STM by setting the appropriate values to 0.
+>     - Compare the TID with the `til.json` map and remove not matching TIDs.
+>     - If some TIDs survive, check th `li.json` map and let survive the "closest" TID.
+>       - If filename matches -> thats it, remove the others, even there are more in the same file.
+>       - If no filename matches -> let survive just ine TID or remove all.

+-

 ###  5.1. <a name='UserCodePatchingtriceupdate'></a>User Code Patching (`trice update`)